Caregiver burden: Psychological therapy and support groups

+Multicomponent interventions

+The different forms of services and interventions can also be combined into multicomponent interventions which often improve caregiver wellbeing more than their components separately.

+An example of an effective multicomponent intervention for family caregivers of people with dementia is the START (STrAtegies for RelaTives) programme.
+START consists of 8 sessions delivered one-to-one by psychologists.
+The sessions using methods from cognitive behaviour therapy include education about dementia, psychoeducation of stress coping skills, and teaching relaxation.
+When tested in the United Kingdom, the START programme effectively reduced anxiety and depression in family caregivers.

+By country

+United States

-Caregiver burden, also called caregiver burnout, is a multidimensional concept of caregiving where carers experience physical, emotional and mental exhaustion due to caregiving for someone else.
-A nationwide survey shows that 32% and 19% of carers in the United States experience high and medium caregiver burden, respectively, while carers and their feeling are often neglected in clinical settings.
+A nationwide survey showed that 32% and 19% of carers in the United States experience high and medium caregiver burden, respectively, while carers and their feeling are often neglected in clinical settings.

-Definitions
+History

 Modern nursing and caregiving, which emerged in the 18th century, were largely centred on women's self-sacrificing service, with little documentation of the negative aspects of caregiving responsibilities.
 It was not until the 1950s that researchers began to focus on the hardships and suffering experienced by caregivers.
 Peter Townsend (1957), after interviewing working-class men and women in East London, England, found that 22% of his study participants experienced "a strain of illness" due to the transition from employment to caregiving.

 In the 1960s, Grad and Sainsbury (1963) first defined the burden of caregiving as any cost to the family.
 This definition was later refined by Hoenig and Hamilton (1966) and Platt and Hirsch (1981) to distinguish between objective burden, which refers to specific activities and events related to negative caring experiences, and subjective burden, which relates to caregivers' personal emotions and experiences.
 Subjective burden encompasses the emotional strain caregivers endure, while objective burden includes tangible aspects of caregiving that contribute to negative experiences.
 Various terms to describe caregiver burden were also used, such as caretaker role fatigue, spousal burnout, and role engulfment.

-Despite the variation in terminology, these terms consistently depict a situation where caregivers lack sufficient physical and mental resources to meet the needs of the care recipient.
-This burden is not solely related to the actual duties imposed by care recipients but is shaped by the emotional context of the caregiving situation and the availability of resources.
-In some cultures, the difficulties caused by caregiving is not always understood as a burden due to moral expectations of caregiving.